 The dangers of buying diet pills online

-Priory consultant psychiatrist Dr James Woolley has issued a warning after a woman died following taking tablets, believed to have been 'diet pills', she bought over the internet.
+Priory consultant psychiatrist, Dr James Woolley, has issued a warning after a woman died following taking tablets, believed to have been 'diet pills', that she bought over the internet.

-Eloise Aimee Parry went to Royal Shrewsbury Hospital after taking the pills and falling ill, but the 21-year-old died on Sunday April 12, 2015.
+Eloise Aimee Parry went to Royal Shrewsbury Hospital after taking the pills and falling ill, but the 21 year old died on Sunday April 12th, 2015.

 It was concerned about the origin and sale of such pills, and said it was working with Public Health England to establish where they were bought and how they were advertised.